azokal/Aether/README.md

 # Aether
-A full-feature engine made in lua on top of LÖVE.
+A game engine made in lua on top of LÖVE.